mahfoud-mehalli/mahfoud-mehalli/README.md

 - 📫 Please do not hesitate to **Hire me**

-- ⚡ Fun fact: I'm obsessed with Senku, the character from the "Dr. Stone" anime.
+- ⚡ Fun fact: I'm the developer who don't drink coffee | I'm obsessed with Senku, the character from the "Dr. Stone" anime.
 He's a genius, isn't he?